allomorphy/meterbolic-blogs/src/blog/dillinger.md

   - Magic

 # New Features!
-   - ERIC WAS here and p
+   - ERIC WAS here and pushed to GIT
   - Import a HTML file and watch it magicaqwaDQ lly convert to Markdown
   - Drag and drop images (requires your Dropbox account be linked)